Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 #### Quality

 Get/set the quality of local avoidance algorithm to use.

-Currently Crowds does not support multiple quality levels - setting this to `None` is equivalent to setting the [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) property to false.
+Currently Crowds does not support multiple quality levels.
+Setting this to `None` is equivalent to setting the [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) property to false.
+Setting this to any other value is equivalent to setting [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) to `true`

 #### Priority